ihalloum/FacebookScraper/README.md

 # FacebookScraper
-This script scrape posts and comments from facebook pages and store its with their details in mysql databases
+This script scrapes posts and comments from facebook pages and store its with their details in mysql databases